Cardinals vs. Pirates Player Props Betting Odds

 Arenado Stats

-- Arenado has collected 132 hits with 23 doubles, two triples, 26 home runs and 33 walks.
+- Arenado has put up 133 hits with 23 doubles, two triples, 26 home runs and 34 walks.
 He has driven in 85 runs with two stolen bases.

 Arenado Recent Games